ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: PROPOSED METHOD

 \subsection{Column Non-uniformity Correction Module}

-Stripe noise can be characterized by the variations between columns.
-Therefore, destriping task can be translated into improving local consistency within homogeneous regions and attaining global image uniformity.
-In previous work~\cite{12}, a column-spatial correction module was proposed to mitigate the column-to-column differences.
-However, the local non-uniformity between columns is not adequately characterized due to premature expansion of the feature map, resulting in rapid decay of the inter-column correlation and causing localized streak residue.
-Besides, it is difficult to establish long-range dependencies of textual information by only using column and spatial calibrations.

-To address the aforementioned issues, we introduce the Column Non-uniformity Correction Module (CNCM) as depicted in Fig.~\ref{fig:3}(b).
-The CNCM integrates the Residual Column Spatial Self Correction (RCSSC) block - discussed below - into a densely connected residual structure~\cite{17}.
-The structure can induce feature reusing and enhance information flow~\cite{45}.
-Importantly, it alleviates the channel burden on RCSSC and avoids incurring significant computation overhead.
-The RCSSC framework is shown in Fig.~\ref{fig:4}(a).
-The RCSSC is a structure incorporating residual connection into the column spatial self correction (CSSC) block.
-The CSSC block comprises three branches: the spatial attention branch (SAB), the column attention branch (CAB), and the self-calibrated branch (SCB).
-The CSSC's output $\boldsymbol{C_{o}}$ can be represented as follows:
+The Column Non-uniformity Correction Module (CNCM) is depicted in Fig.~\ref{fig:3}(c), which nests the RCSSC block into a Densely Connected Residual (DCR) structure~\cite{17}.
+DCR can induce feature reusing and enhance information flow~\cite{45}.
+Fig. \ref{fig:4}(a) illustrates RCSSC, a structure that integrates residual connections into the CSSC block.
+The CSSC block comprises three branches: the Spatial Attention Branch (SAB), the Column Attention Branch (CAB), and the Self-Calibrated Branch (SCB).
+Inspired by the effective self-calibrated dual attention mechanism blocks for image deraining~\cite{77}, given an input feature $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, our CSSC process is defined as:

-In the above, $\mathbf{X}$ represents the input feature map, ${conv_{11}}$ is a 1×1 convolution operation, and $\odot$ is the broadcasted Hadamard product.
-In the following sections, we will provide a detailed description of the internal structure of the CSSC module.